fresheneesz/deadunitCore/README.md

 `this.after(<function>)` - Runs the passed `<function>` once after each subtest in the test.

-`this.error(<function>)` - Overrides the unhandled exception handler (that catches errors and records them in the test results) specifically for unhandled errors that happen inside `this` test (not child tests).
+`this.error(<function(e)>)` - Overrides the unhandled exception handler (that catches errors and records them in the test results) specifically for unhandled errors that happen inside `this` test (not child tests).
 Unhandled exceptions will come through this function *instead* of being recorded in the test results.

+`this.warning(<function(e)>)` - Overrides the warning handler (which takes an exception as its parameter).
+Warning exceptions will come through this function *instead* of being recorded in the test results.

 `this.sourcemap(<enable>)` - enables (`true`) or disables (`false`) source mapping of printed exceptions with a given test.
 Source mapping of exceptions is enabled by default.